fabricelacharme/ColorSlider/README.md

 ThumbInnerColor           | Gets or sets the inner color of the thumb.
 ThumbPenColor             | Gets or sets the color of the thumb pen.
 BarInnerColor             | Gets or sets the inner color of the bar.
-BarPenColorTop            | Gets or sets the color of the top of the bar BarPenColorBottom         | Gets or sets the color of the bottom of the bar BarPenColorElapsedTop     | Gets or sets the color of the top of the elapsed BarPenColorElapsedBottom  | Gets or sets the color of the bottom of the elapsed ElapsedInnerColor         | Gets or sets the inner color of the elapsed.
+BarPenColorTop            | Gets or sets the top color of the bar BarPenColorBottom         | Gets or sets the bottom color of the bar ElapsedPenColorTop        | Gets or sets the top color the elapsed ElapsedPenColorBottom     | Gets or sets the bottom color of the elapsed ElapsedInnerColor         | Gets or sets the inner color of the elapsed.